After setting up my Goodreads Author Page, it asked me a handful of questions about being an author. I thought I’d share my answers here.

 4. Revise, Revise, Revise.

 5. Programs like Hemingway and Grammarly are great, but they are not to live by.
 They are not always completely accurate in their assessment.
-I use them both, and if any sentence or grammar choice is flagged, I THINK long and hard whether or not I really want to right it that way.
+I use them both, and if any sentence or grammar choice is flagged, I THINK long and hard whether or not I really want to write it that way.
 But the software can be hit or miss at many a time.

 6. Join a local writer’s group.
 This is where you’ll get some of the best feedback.
 You’ll make new friends.
 They can definitely help you in your writing endeavor.
 I found one on meetup.com.